• Skip to main content

 Ingredients

-• 1 lb Brussels Sprouts halved (about 4 cups)
+• 1 pound Brussels Sprouts, halved (about 4 cups)

-• 1 Tbsp Extra Virgin Olive Oil or preferred oil
+• 1 tablespoon Extra Virgin Olive Oil, or preferred oil

-• Preheat oven to 400°.
-Combine BRUSSELS SPROUTS, FENNEL, and RED ONION in a mixing bowl.
+• Preheat oven to 400°F. Combine BRUSSELS SPROUTS, FENNEL, and RED ONION in a mixing bowl.

 • In a small mixing bowl, whisk together MAPLE SYRUP, OLIVE OIL, SALT, PEPPER.
 Toss with vegetables to coat, then spread on a baking sheet.